 Ubuntu is excellent for people who've never used a Linux-based operating system before.
 It is superbly configured for computer users — people from all walks of life who don't happen to be computer experts — rather people who want to use their computers and not spend large amounts of time tweaking or troubleshooting them.
 Ubuntu just works.
 Very well.
 And for free!

 This entire website was created on an Ubuntu desktop operating system.
-This website is hosted on a dedicated server running Ubuntu Server 10.04.
-In addition, that server hosts the websites for Savannah Radio Online, and Golden Gate Greats, in San Francisco, as well as the streams for Wave 1049 Online, Golden Gate Greats, and Old School 1010 (WTZA), in Atlanta, GA.
+This website is hosted on a dedicated server running Ubuntu Server 10.04, which is way out-of-date and beyond continued support, but it just works, so we don't care to upgrade — we don't need to.
+In addition, that server hosts the websites for Savannah Radio Online, and Golden Gate Greats, in San Francisco.

 Wave 1049 Online is optimized for: